tak-bro/VarAI/README.md

 npm install -g varai
 ```

-2. Retrieve and Set API keys or Cookie you intend to use:
+2. Retrieve and set API keys or Cookie you intend to use:

 It is not necessary to set all keys. **But at least one key must be set up.**